DanielL87/pizza/README.md

 No known bugs.

 Specifications
-The program should...
-Example Input	Example Output Calculate the price of a custom pizza based on the options selected: Size-Small, 8"; Pepperoni; Pineapple; Red Onions; $11.00
+The program should: Calculate the price of a custom pizza based on the options selected.
+Example: Size-Small, 8"; Pepperoni; Pineapple; Red Onions; $11.00

 Contact me at devidra87@gmail.com for support in running this program.